evannilaz-zz/artrium-tab-old/README.md

 ## Availability
 Mobile is not well supported in Artrium.
 It will be indicated: 'Sorry, Artrium is not for Mobile'.
 In addition, I have no plans for mobile version of Artrium.
+Since Acrylic theme contains very much acrylic contents, it may slow down your PC due to the process of blurring the background of element.
+If it slows down your PC, then the alternative is Glass theme.